charliekranz/aishling_dreammarket/README.md

 Aisling Dreamshop is an ecommerce website for the imagination.
 We can't buy, sell or create customised dreams but what if we could?
 If we could, you might buy your Dreams from Aisling Dreamshop!

 In learning how to create a ecommerce website using Python and Django I wanted to play with the idea of this technology.
-I felt the ethereal concepts of dreams and ingredients would be fun to develop and manage.
+I felt the ethereal concepts of dreams and dream ingredients would be fun to develop and manage.

-One thing I've learned in working on this project is just how much more can be done and learned within these building blocks.
+One thing I've learned in working on this project is just how much more can be done and learned within these building blocks, which I intend explore further.

 ***